azhrzf/alumni-system/README.md

-# 🎓 Alumni Management System
+# 📰 Online News System
-This repository contains a simple system for managing alumni, built using native PHP.
-The system allows users to store and manage alumni information, including NIM (student ID), name, program of study, and year of graduation.
+This repository contains a system for managing online news articles, developed using native PHP.
+The application allows users to create, read, update, and delete news articles seamlessly.

 ## 🛠️ How to Set Up Locally
 To run this system on your local machine, you need to set up a database.
 Follow these steps:
 1. Clone the repository:
 2. Set up your local server using tools like XAMPP or MAMP.
 3. Create the Database and Tables:
-Open phpMyAdmin, create a new database called sistem_alumni, and run the following SQL script to set up the required tables:
+Open phpMyAdmin, create a new database called online_news, and run the following SQL script to set up the required tables:

 ```sql
 -- Create 'alu' table